 Daniel has taught Stop-Motion Animation at the Maine Media Workshops in Rockport and also serves on the selection committee of the Rockland Shorts Film Festival sponsored by the Farnsworth Art Museum.

-As an editor and producer at Compass Light Productions, Daniel has edited and shot a diverse set of projects, including; travel webisodes for Grand Circle Travel in locations such as Iceland and Cuba, ocean conservation videos calling for a ban on deep-sea bottom trawling in Europe, and a film aimed to frame the experience of visitors to the Auschwitz-Birkenau Memorial Museum in Poland.
+As an Editor and Director/Camera Operator at Compass Light Productions, Daniel has edited and shot a diverse set of projects, including; travel webisodes in locations such as Iceland, Cuba, Greece, Peru -and ocean conservation videos calling for a ban on deep-sea bottom trawling in Europe, and a film aimed to frame the experience of visitors to the Auschwitz-Birkenau Memorial Museum in Poland.

 Daniel is an A-License USPA skydiver and sea kayaking enthusiast.